Jeep Commander years to avoid — most common problems

 Either way, it’s a serious issue that could potentially lead to a crash and Jeep knows it.
 That’s why they recalled more than 20,000 units produced with the 4.7-liter engine to solve the problem.
 It turned out to be a software issue and the powertrain control module had to go through some software updates.

-Braking system issues
+2. Braking system issues

 Another common problem for a Jeep Commander is the braking system fault and this one also affects driving safety.
 There were several problems with the brakes on this model, and the most frequent one is a front brake caliper breakdown.
 Namely, not all the Jeep Commander vehicles had their front calipers made from the same material, which led to faster deterioration.

-Because of it, the braking distance of the car got longer and it sometimes led to safety issues.
+Because of this, the braking distance of the car got longer and it sometimes led to safety issues.
 On top of that, we also heard about the ABS malfunction and bad brake booster problems that led to reduced braking pressure.

-Electrical system malfunctions
+3. Electrical system malfunctions

 Well, we have to say that issues of this kind are quite frequent for nearly any car model in certain production years.
 Still, since there was only one generation of the Commander, it may seem like electrical problems were more expressed.

 In most cases, electrical system faults resulted in malfunctioning sensors and dashboard readings.
-However, they sometimes caused more serious threats like the airbag control module malfunction, so it’s crucial to have the electric system checked before buying a used Commander.
+However, they sometimes cause more serious threats like the airbag control module malfunction, so it’s crucial to have the electric system checked before buying a used Commander.

-Problems with the equipment
+4. Problems with the equipment

 For that period, Jeep Commander came with a lot of additional equipment options even when it comes to basic trim levels.
-While this is good for a driving sensation in general, a lot of these features happened to malfunction over time, and this mostly affects second-hand buyers.
+While this is good for a driving sensation in general, a lot of these features happen to malfunction over time, and this mostly affects second-hand buyers.

 You don’t want to buy a Commander only to find out it has a lot of issues with faulty door handles or a broken exhaust.
 The main exhaust issues were associated with Commander vehicles equipped with 3.7-liter V6 and 4.7-liter V8 engines.
 Also, we found a lot of driver complaints regarding the four-wheel-drive light illuminating the dashboard for no apparent reason, as well as some sunroof leaks.

-Which Jeep Commander years to avoid?
+Worst Jeep Commander years to avoid

 First-generation Jeep Commander (2006-2008 model years)